- Bakery Jobs

-The UK government has established a new network of Covid testing facilities for key workers.
+The UK government has established a network of Covid testing facilities.
 This programme runs alongside the existing programme of testing in the NHS for clinical purposes and testing of key workers in health and social care.

 Testing will allow symptomatic key workers and their household members to know whether or not they have the virus.
 This will in turn keep essential services running.

 Testing under the UK programme in Scotland is currently conducted in drive-through sites operating at:

 These facilities are run by private sector organisations on behalf of the UK Government.
 This guidance will be updated as additional testing capacity is deployed on Scotland.

 A limited number of home test kits is also available.

 Who can be tested?